dennand1729/Portfolio/README.md

 A suite of custom-built applications for the TI-84 calculator designed to streamline common circuit analysis tasks.
 These tools reduce repetitive computation, minimize human error, and accelerate problem-solving in steady-state and network analysis.

+To begin using these files on your calculator you can either download the .8xp files housed on this repository and use TI Connect software to flash the file onto your device.
+Alternatively, use the text files on the repository to inspire your own unique designs!

 ## Overview of Tools
 This library houses multiple circuit-analysis applications designed to give young EE students a competitive edge and teach the power of script automation.